trevormil/bitbadges-docs/for-developers/core-concepts/permissions.md

 ### Shorthand Options

-Note that we also reserve the "!" prefix for inverting a given mapping ID and also reserve specific mapping IDs (see [Address Mappings](address-mappings-lists.md)).
+Note that we also reserve the "!" prefix for inverting a given list ID and also reserve specific list IDs (see [Address Lists](address-lists-lists.md)).

 The same shorthand options can be applied to the trackerId ("!id123" means all IDs except "id123").
 Use "All" to represent all tracker IDs.